patrickvorgers/Home-Assistant-Import-Energy-Data/README.md

     - Script/How-to does not exist:
 	    - Determine how to get the data from your energy provider (download/API etc.)
 		- Get the data from the energy provider using the identified method
 		- Convert the data in the needed CSV files.
-The definition for the CSV files is very simple.
-Each row contains: Epoch Unix Timestamp, sensor value
+The generic data conversion script ```TemplateDataPrepare.py``` can be used in most cases.
+In case the CSV files are created manually the CSV files should follow the following simple definition where each row contains: ```Epoch Unix Timestamp```, ```sensor value```
 		    - Example:
 		        - 1540634400, 8120605
 		        - 1540638000, 8120808